VakeDomen/HiveCore/README.md

 3.  **Set Up the Database**

     *   By default, HiveCore uses SQLite.
 Ensure your environment is capable of running SQLite.
 The SQLite database will be created automatically on the fist run of HiveCore.
-The location of the sqlite db file is configured in the `Config`.
 4. **Build & Run**

     *   Use Maven to clean and compile the project: